 In her trilogy, the Crakers are genetically-modified humans with built-in sunscreen and bug repellant.
 They all have green eyes and no need for clothing.
 They are leaf and grass-eating herbivores without a need for agriculture to sustain their diets.
 They can self-heal by purring.
 There is, she explained, scientific evidence that shows a purring cat can help humans heal.
 “Should you have a migraine,” she said, “put a cat on your head.
 How you will keep it there is another question.”

 By the end of this interview I can’t imagine anyone in the room would disagree that we live in an astonishing time.
 After the event came to a close, a tide of readers lined up to speak with Margaret and have their books signed.
 Not exactly an opportune moment to ask her to look at my hand.
-I accepted that I would just have to wait a few years for another opportunity to present itself.
-And then… I was invited to accompany Jo Steffens (fearless Festival Creative Director) on the drive to take Margaret Atwood back to the airport.
+I accepted that I would just have to wait another few years for a different opportunity to present itself.
+And then… I was invited to accompany Jo Steffens (the festival’s creative director) on the drive to take Margaret Atwood back to the airport.
 “10:15 at the Westin,” Jo said.
 My heart swelled.